 Need to know more?

 Alright, the people!
 The Irish are the most fun and outgoing people you’d love to spend time with.
 People from that country are kind and willing to share information about the irresistible attractions in Ireland you shouldn’t miss and the top things to do.
 They will also teach you new words you might have never heard before.

-So, whether you visit a castle, take a stroll, or hit a pub, you will have a great time with the locals However, there is nothing around it: you can only make it in one day.
-But, no worries, we have you covered on this and will take you in all you want when preparing for a day trip to Ireland from London.
+So, whether you visit a castle, take a stroll, or hit a pub, you will have a great time with the locals However, there is nothing around it: you can only see so many things in one day.
+But no worries, we have you covered and will help you plan a dream itinerary when preparing for a day trip to Ireland from London.

 How to Get to Ireland from London

 So, we’ve already answered the question, “Can I do a day trip to Ireland from London?”
 We know that it is possible – and a popular way to spend a long weekend!
 However, to get from the city of London to Dublin, Ireland, you need to travel 288 miles.

 The UK and Ireland are not connected by any land, which makes travelling from one to the other a little more tricky.
 Because of this, a day trip to Ireland from London will typically include a ferry journey across the Irish Sea.
 Alternatively, you can fly from London to Dublin; the flight takes around an hour and a half.

 Taking the ferry is the most popular choice for tourists visiting from England or other parts of the UK.
 Every day, four ferries leave from Holyhead in Wales, United Kingdom, bound for Dublin.
 Ferries allow tourists to bring their cars with them across the water; the journey takes around 2 hours each way.

 If 2 hours is too long onboard a ferry, or if you want a more luxurious mode of transportation, flying is another great option.
 Normal and budget airlines provide short, direct flights to Dublin from all over the UK.
 Flights start around £40, but prices can fluctuate depending on the airports, airlines, and time of year.